DZ8540/Custom-radio/README.md

 1. Text value print in last span in the component.
 2. No id attribute required for input.
 3. Input maintains checked attribute.
-3. Input maintains disabled attribute.
+4. Input maintains disabled attribute.
+5. Component maintains data-name attribute, for you can set component name.
-4. Attention!!!
+6. Attention!!!
 Radio buttons must have the same value in the name attribute in the input tag.
-5. Component maintains data-name attribute, for you can set component name.
+7. Attention!!!
+Parent for input element must be an element with class "Radio"

 ## Example